ahudock/ahudock/README.md

 ### Freelance Full-Stack Developer, J. Random LLC (global), 2008--present
-- Programming, sysadmin, cybersecurity, and design, for various IT agencies and standalone clients, including Argyle Winery, Travel Oregon, Erickson, Kettle Chips, Stages Cycling, ASICS SBA, eDealer, ITPDX, Harlo Interactive, ThreeProng, Premier Cru Solutions, and more
+- Programming, sysadmin, cybersecurity, and design, for various IT agencies and standalone clients, including Argyle Winery, Travel Oregon, Erickson AV, Kettle Chips, Stages Cycling, ASICS SBA, eDealer, ITPDX, ThreeProng, Premier Cru Solutions, Harlo Interactive, and more
 - Generalist, but most experienced in LEMP/LAMP and frontend development
-- Accurately translated design and marketing requirements into software
+- Accurately translates design and marketing requirements into software
-- Worked effectively in fully-remote environment with limited direction
+- Works effectively in fully-remote environment with limited direction
-- Engaged in continuous education to learn relevant technologies as needed
+- Core design principles: Security-first and Form Follows Function
-- Guiding principles: security-focused design, form follows function
+- Eager learner, strives to be a conscientious worker and good human being

 ### HW/SW Technician, Intel Corp (Hillsboro, OR), 2005--2006
 - Contract hardware and software technician for the CPU Satellite